Former Catholic Priest Vincent Ryan to return to jail

 A Melbourne firm is suing the Diocese of Ballarat on behalf of one of Ridsdale’s victims.
 Ridsdale raped him in a confession box in 1982.

-In a pre-trial judgement, Supreme Court Judge Michael McDonald ruled the victim could sue the institution itself rather than individual clergy members like Ridsdale and his enabler, Bishop Ronald Mulkearns.
+In a pre-trial judgment, Supreme Court Judge Michael McDonald ruled the victim could sue the institution itself rather than individual clergy members like Ridsdale and his enabler, Bishop Ronald Mulkearns.

 “The presence of Ridsdale is analogous to the presence of a dangerous guard dog left on premises by an occupier,” Judge McDonald said.